rodriguesgm/ai-dev-hackaton-mirego/README.md

-# Video Upload App
+# Sports Performance Analysis

 ## About

-This is a video upload and analysis application that allows users to record or upload videos for posture and movement analysis.
+This is an app where you can upload video to be analysed and it'll give you insights about your posture and movement for Running or Cycling.
 The app was **completely generated with Claude AI** just for fun and experimentation.

 ### Demo